Practice

 Sandy Fishpool has built a reputation working on traditional and contemporary architectural projects including cutting-edge paragraph 84e projects, and her services for several of the UK’s historic buildings.
 With a 30-year architectural career, she has worked on a diverse range of projects across the UK, creating sensitive designs that reflect her commitment to developing lasting and meaningful places for clients, thereby enhancing communities and environments.

-Recent projects include working on the restoration of listed buildings such as part of the Wentworth Woodhouse estate and St. Leonard’s House.
-She also led the renovation of a Grade II-listed Georgian villa in Great Malvern, where her role as lead consultant allowed her to combine her architectural and heritage expertise, ensuring the property was both sensitively restored and adapted for modern use.
+Recent projects include working on the adaptive re-use and repair of listed buildings.
+Notable projects include Home Farm, Wentworth Woodhouse, St. Leonard’s House, Essex and Foley House, Great Malvern, where her role as lead architect at Rural Solutions, allowed her to combine her architectural and heritage experience, ensuring the properties were sensitively repaired and adapted for modern use.

 Sustainability

 In a time when we are increasingly aware of our resources, lifestyle choices, and the future of our planet, sustainability guides everything Sandy does.
-She does not see sustainability as a passing architectural trend; rather, it is the core of her business.
+She does not see sustainability as a passing architectural trend.
+It is at the core of her business and she has been delivering sustainable projects for 30 years.